TNO/ChaProEV/paper/paper.md

 and providing an option to change some story parameters [creating new scenarios](#software-innovations)

-# Conceptual innovations: Supporting optimisation models
+# Conceptual innovations: Supporting optimisation and simualtion models

+ChaProEV provides parameters for the model below

 ## Basic elements
 A commonly used aggregated EV formulation is [@morales-espana_classifying_2022]: